climatepolicyradar/navigator-backend/data-in-pipeline-load-api/app/alembic/README.md

 ## Applying and rolling back migrations manually

-To upgrade the database to the latest revision:
+To upgrade a database to the latest revision **from the CLI**, using the URL defined by the environment variables above:

 ```bash
 uv run alembic \